-To indicate support for annotations that are located outside of the qual subdirectory, annotations that have other ElementType values checker writers can override the createSupportedTypeQualifiers method (see its Javadoc for details).
+To indicate support for annotations that are located outside of the qual subdirectory, annotations that have other ElementType values, checker writers can override the createSupportedTypeQualifiers method (see its Javadoc for details).
+It is required to define createSupportedTypeQualifiers if you are mixing qualifiers from multiple directories (including when extending an existing checker that has its own qualifiers) and when using the Buck build tool, whose classloader cannot find the qualifier directory.